Tag Archives: Biocup

 Woomy World’s torch of triumph

 The Bio-Cup is an annual LEGO fan competition for creators who incorporate Bionicle and constraction parts, often focusing on organic shapes and evocative characters, with an emphasis on artistic interpretation of a theme.
-After a three month marathon of MOCs, the 2024 Bio-Cup winner has been crowned: Woomy World!
+After a three month marathon of MOCs, the 2024 Bio-Cup winner has been crowned: Nathan Don (aka Woomy World)!
 The theme for the final round was, fittingly, “Final Boss.”
 Woomy’s answer is an epic jrpg-flavored manifestation of creative burnout, a villain many creatives are all too familiar with.
 The bottom half of the model, representing the “Soul of Emptiness,” features a wonderfully sculpted face in grey reminiscent of a stony Moai.
 Above, “Sheer Frustration” bursts from the head as an avatar of agony in all black.
 A behind-the-scenes peek, reveals more of how the dynamic statue was formed (including a vintage boat weight being used for balance).

 Burnout Incarnate: Final Phase